Clemapfel/jluna/docs/installation.md

 + `JULIA_BINDIR`
 + `JULIA_INCLUDE_DIR`

 This means that either `JULIA_BINDIR` was not set correctly, or the directory it is pointing to is not the julia binary directory.
-Verify that the value of `JULIA_BINDIR` starts at root (`/` on unix and `C:/` on windows), ends in `/bin`, and that your julia image folder is uncompressed.
+Verify that the value of `JULIA_BINDIR` starts at root (`/` on unix and `C:/` on Windows), ends in `/bin`, and that your julia image folder is uncompressed.

 Make sure the folder `JULIA_BINDIR` points to, has the following layout: